Image 2023 08 08 T03 44 42

 Where possible, quantify your achievements with numbers, because it gives them a clear, unambiguous meaning: 'improved x significantly' is subjective, but we all know exactly how impressed to be with 'increased x by 30%'.

 Most employers still prefer to see a history of fewer, longer-term jobs over a succession of short term roles.
-This might seem a little harsh in the current climate, with its ‘flexible workforce’, ‘gig economy’ and other popular euphemisms for ‘zero job security’ that mean you may have had little choice.
+This might seem a little harsh in the current climate, with its ‘flexible workforce’, ‘gig economy’ and other popular euphemisms for ‘zero job security’ that may have left you little choice.
 Not to mention a global pandemic that may have upended even the most carefully-laid career paths.

 What else to include